 Students admitted to Madonna University who have not been in attendance for two years at the University, or who have transferred meanwhile to another institution of higher education, are required to file an application for readmission.
-Baccalaureate graduates of Madonna University returning for additional study are not required to apply for readmission, but must reactivate their file with the Office of Academic Advising.

 Students who are readmitted to the University must meet the degree requirements of the University Bulletin which is in effect at the time of readmission.
 Credits earned in certain fields more than seven years prior to admission or readmission may not be valid as degree credits.